 - Green Card through Asylum & Refugee status

 - Green card doesn't mean citizenship.
 However, you may be eligible to apply for US citizenship after holding green card status for a certain period of time.

 - Green card is not issued for life.
 It is for a specific period, which is normally for 10 years.
 You need to revalidate it after that limit.

-- There are certain conditions in order to maintain the status of Green card.
+- You must meet certain conditions in order to maintain green card status.

 Sample Green Card